Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System_Using_SAT.md

    sat swap blade --action enable <SLOT_XNAME>
    ```

-1. (`ncn#`) Clear out the existing Redfish event subscriptions from the BMCs on the blade.
+1. (`ncn-mw#`) Clear out the existing Redfish event subscriptions from the BMCs on the blade.

     1. Set the environment variable `SLOT` to the blade's location.